-23 65.
-Defendant intends and knows that consumers will and do rely upon food 24 labeling statements in making their purchasing decisions.
-Label claims and other 25 forms of advertising and marketing drive product sales, particularly if placed 26 prominently on the front of product packaging, as Defendant has done with its 27 protein claims.
+55. Defendant intends and knows that consumers will and do rely upon food labeling statements in making their purchasing decisions.
+Label claims and other forms of advertising and marketing drive product sales, particularly if placed prominently on the front of product packaging, as Defendant has done with its protein claims.

-- 22 - CLASS ACTION COMPLAINT 66.
-Defendant's duty not to mislead consumers about the quality or nutritional value of the protein in its products does not stem from either the FDCA or California's Sherman Law.
+56. Defendant's duty not to mislead consumers about the quality or nutritional value of the protein in its products does not stem from either the FDCA or California's Sherman Law.
 Instead, that duty stems from traditional California prohibitions on misleading and deceptive advertising (including prohibitions on fraudulent omissions) that long predate the FDCA or Sherman Law, including the UCL's fraud prong, the CLRA, the FAL, and the common law tort of fraud.

-g.
+f.
 Defendant Misleadingly Markets the Products to Increase Profits and Gain a Competitive Edge

-67. In making unlawful, false, misleading, and deceptive representations, Defendant distinguishes the Products from its competitors' products.
+57. In making unlawful, false, misleading, and deceptive representations, Defendant distinguishes the Products from its competitors' products.
 Defendant knew and intended that consumers would purchase, and pay a premium for, products labeled with protein claims and that failed to reveal they provide less of the daily value of protein than comparable products with high quality proteins.
-By using this branding and marketing strategy, Defendant is stating that the Products are superior to, better than, and more nutritious and healthful than other products that do not make protein claims, or that do not make protein claims based on poorly- disclosed added ingredients, or that properly provide the required statement of the corrected amount of protein in the product as determined by the PDCAAS method and express as a %DV and otherwise do not mislead consumers about the quality or nutritional value of the protein in its products.
+By using this branding and marketing strategy, Defendant is stating that the Products are superior to, better than, and more nutritious and healthful than other products that do not make protein claims, or that do not make protein claims based on poorly- disclosed added ingredients, or that properly provide the required statement of the corrected amount of protein in the product as determined by the PDCAAS method and expressed as a %DV and otherwise do not mislead consumers about the quality or nutritional value of the protein in their products.

-h.
+g.
 Defendant Intends to Continue to Market the Products with Protein Claims

-68. Because consumers pay a price premium for products that make protein claims, and also pay a premium for products that provide more protein, by labeling its Products with protein claims and/or omitting the required statement of the corrected amount of protein per serving, Defendant is able to both increase its sales and retain more profits.
+58. Because consumers pay a price premium for products that make protein claims, and also pay a premium for products that provide more protein, by labeling its Products with protein claims and/or omitting the required statement of the corrected amount of protein per serving, Defendant is able to both increase its sales and retain more profits.

-69. Defendant engaged in the practices complained of herein to further its private interests of: (i) increasing sales of the Products while decreasing the sales of competitors that do not misrepresent the number of grams of protein contained in its products, and/or (ii) commanding a higher price for its Products because consumers will pay more for the Products due to consumers' demand for products with protein claims.
+59. Defendant engaged in the practices complained of herein to further its private interests of: (i) increasing sales of the Products while decreasing the sales of competitors that do not misrepresent the number of grams of protein contained in its products, and/or (ii) commanding a higher price for its Products because consumers will pay more for the Products due to consumers' demand for products with protein claims.

-70. The market for protein products is continuing to grow and expand, and because Defendant knows consumers rely on representations about the number of grams of protein in food products, Defendant has an incentive to continue to make such unlawful and misleading representations.
+60. The market for protein products is continuing to grow and expand, and because Defendant knows consumers rely on representations about the number of grams of protein in food products, Defendant has an incentive to continue to make such unlawful and misleading representations.
 In addition, other trends suggest that Defendant has no incentive to change its labeling practices.

-71. For example, one market analysis revealed that between 2013-2017, product launches with a protein claim grew 31%.9
+61. For example, one market analysis revealed that between 2013-2017, product launches with a protein claim grew 31%.8 products.

-72. To capitalize on the growing market, Defendant continues to launch new product lines and flavors to diversify its portfolio to maintain its competitive edge.
-Moreover, Defendant has continued to replicate its misrepresentations on new products.
 It is therefore likely that Defendant will continue to unlawfully and/or misleadingly advertise the Products and perpetuate the misrepresentations regarding the protein in the Products.

+62. To capitalize on the growing market, Defendant continues to launch new product lines and flavors to diversify its portfolio to maintain its competitive edge.Moreover, Defendant has continued to replicate its misrepresentations on new